CREATIVE WRITING AWARDS

 Call for Applications

 The Bombay Review is now inviting applications for the The Annual Awards for Creative Writing, an international literary prize for both emerging and established writers.
-The winner(s) will be judged by an eminent panel and will receive a cash prize of $350 with total cash prizes up to $1,000.
-Other opportunities include funded initiatives for Dalit writing, LGBTQ+ Vol 2, 3 and mini grants for upcoming creative writing ventures.
+The winner(s) will be judged by an eminent panel and will receive a cash prize of $350 with total cash prizes up to $1,000 by different TBR initiatives.

 Last date for entries: 31st December, 2020 unless specified otherwise.
 (Now Closed)